 All of which is immediately extracted by powerful vacuum systems.

 There are many types of steam cleaning carpet cleaner on the market ranging from small portables up to the extremely powerful and effective truck-mounted units.
-The principle is similar whether using a portable or truck mounted unit, hot water or solution is injected into the carpet under pressure and is then extracted almost instantly, removing soils, residues as well as spots and some stains.
+The principle is similar whether using a portable or truck mounted unit.
+Hot water or solution is injected into the carpet using high pressure and is extracted almost instantly.
+Removing soils, residues as well as spots and some stains.

 Majority of fibers producers, carpet manufacturers, and professional cleaners endorse this process for achieving efficient soil removal.
 With the present state-of-the-art equipment we are proficient at high production with less residue.
 As long as the proper chemicals are used and the operators are adequately trained for carpet maintenance.